-Fezolinetant 45 mg (as well as 30 mg) was studied as part of two Phase III randomized controlled trials (RCTs) conducted primarily in the United States (Skylight 1 and 2).
-At both doses, fezolinetant demonstrated statistically significant improvements in VMS severity and frequency over twelve weeks.
+Fezolinetant was studied as part of two Phase III randomized controlled trials (RCTs) conducted primarily in the United States (Skylight 1 and 2).
+At both the 30 mg and 45 mg doses, fezolinetant demonstrated statistically significant improvements in VMS severity and frequency over twelve weeks.
 However, at the planned 45 mg dose, average improvement in VMS severity compared with placebo achieved a clinically meaningful difference in only one of the trials and the average reduction in VMS frequency failed to achieve a clinically meaningful difference in either trial.
 There were however higher proportions of treatment responders in the 45 mg trial arms compared to placebo.
-In terms of safety, fezolinetant was generally well tolerated, with headache and liver injury the most common adverse events.
-Additionally, a separate trial of the 30 mg dose (Moonlight) was reportedly negative, which conflicts with the findings in the Skylight trials.
-When compared to placebo, MHT achieved clinically significant differences for both VMS frequency and severity.
+A separate trial of the fezolinetant 30 mg dose (Moonlight 1) reportedly did not show significant improvement in VMS symptoms, which conflicts with the findings in the Skylight trials.
+In terms of safety, fezolinetant was generally well tolerated, with headache as the most common adverse event; 2-3% of participants experienced elevated liver enzymes.
+Finally, when compared to placebo, MHT achieved clinically significant differences for both VMS frequency and severity.

-While 45 mg dosing appears to demonstrate some efficacy, significant uncertainties remain.
-Negative results in the Moonlight trial raise uncertainties about the consistency of the findings or perhaps the efficacy of fezolinetant in different populations, as Moonlight enrolled patients in Asia.
-In addition, the short duration of the trials in comparison to the typical duration of VMS also creates uncertainty about long-term efficacy.
-In terms of safety, fezolinetant was well tolerated and there were no serious adverse events noted in the Phase III RCTs.
-However, only limited data from the three Phase III RCTs were available for review in this report.
-In addition, fezolinetant possesses a unique mechanism of action without other in-class data available and liver injury has been documented at higher doses.
+While 45 mg dosing of fezolinetant appears to demonstrate some efficacy, significant uncertainties remain.
+Results from the Moonlight 1 trial have not yet been published; however, the reported negative results raise uncertainties about the efficacy of fezolinetant, particularly in different populations, as Moonlight 1 enrolled patients in Asia.
+In addition, the long-term efficacy of fezolinetant is unknown, as the trials were of short duration in comparison to the typical duration of VMS.
+In terms of safety, fezolinetant was well tolerated and there were no additional safety concerns noted in the Phase III safety RCTs.
+However, only limited data from the Phase III RCTs were available for review in this report.
+Finally, fezolinetant possesses a unique mechanism of action without other in-class data available, and liver injury has been documented at higher doses.
 Given the modest benefit observed in RCTs and uncertainty about long-term benefit and overall safety, we rated the net health benefits of fezolinetant 45 mg compared with no pharmacologic treatment for VMS as "Promising but Inconclusive" (P/I).

 In comparing fezolinetant to other interventions (e.g., MHT), there have not been any head-to-head trials with active comparators.
-In qualitative comparisons of the treatment effects of fezolinetant versus MHT, MHT resulted in greater reductions in both VMS frequency and severity when compared to fezolinetant, but heterogeneity across the trials creates uncertainty about this conclusion.
+In qualitative comparisons of the treatment effects of fezolinetant versus MHT, MHT resulted in greater reductions in both VMS frequency and severity when compared to fezolinetant, but heterogeneity across trials creates uncertainty about this conclusion.
 Over the short-term, the safety and tolerability of fezolinetant and MHT appear comparable.
 However, longer term use of MHT carries serious increased risks including coronary heart disease, stroke, venous thromboembolism, breast cancer and mortality; this risk may be heightened in certain subpopulations.
-In sum, there is considerable uncertainty about the comparative net health benefits of fezolinetant versus MHT, and we rated the evidence for this comparison as "Insufficient" (I).
+In sum, there is considerable uncertainty about the comparative net health benefits of fezolinetant versus MHT, and thus we rated the evidence for this comparison as "Insufficient" (I).